Quick Links:

 Plan of Study Form

-Fellows are responsible for submitting the MAHG or MASTAHG program description, course descriptions, and program acceptance letter to the James Madison Foundation.
-Please also note that the foundation prefers that fellowship forms be typed rather than hand-written.
-For your convenience, we've created a fillable PDF of the Plan of Study form with several Ashland-specific fields already completed for you.
+Fellows are responsible for submitting the MAHG or MASTAHG program description, course descriptions and program acceptance letter to the James Madison Foundation.
+For your convenience, we've created fillable PDF versions of the POS form with several Ashland-specific fields already completed for you.
 Be sure to DOWNLOAD and save the file to your computer rather than editing it in Dropbox.

 How to complete the Plan of Study